-During 2016, we entered into a partnership to buy renewable jet fuel produced from biological resources, like plant material.
+During 2016, we entered into a partnership to buy renewable jet fuel produced from plant derived oils.
 This marked the largest, long-term, commitment globally by any airline for a jet fuel based on fatty acids.
+Early engagement with a renewable jet fuel supply positions JetBlue to reduce costs associated with CO, emissions.